 What is it ?

-It is a collection of predefined circuits.
+A collection of predesigned circuits.
 One circuit, one solver.
-Each circuit is fixed, has a set of parameters which values are defined by yourself:
+Each circuit has a defined schematics, which components and supply values are defined by yourself:

 - power supply voltage

 - resistor values,

 Access the wished solver by the main menu.